 - Quickly boil both carrots and peas in two separate pots of lightly salted boiling water.

 - Drain under cool running water, then pat dry.

-- In a food processor blend cooked carrots until smooth, then add in half the ricotta and thyme, 1 tbsp parmesan cheese, 1 tbsp almond flour and 1 beaten egg.
+- In a food processor blend cooked carrots until smooth, then add in half the ricotta and thyme, 1 tablespoon parmesan cheese, 1 tablespoon almond flour and 1 beaten egg.
 Season with salt and pepper and transfer into a bowl.

 - Clean the food processor and fold the cooked peas in, then add the remaining ricotta, almond flour, parmesan, thyme and beaten egg.
 Season to taste.

 - Spray with oil a non-stick muffin pan and fill the molds by half with the carrots mixture.
 Fill to the top with the pea mixture.

 - Arrange the muffin-tin on a large roasting tray filled with hot water by ⅔, to make the bain-marie.

 - Bake in the oven for about 30 mins or until set.
 Allow to cool slightly before removing the flans from the tins.

 - Turn the flans upside down on a serving plate and serve.
 Enjoy!